cogment/cogment-verse/docs/tutorials/simple_bc.md

 #### Running everything

-Make sure you are using step 1 version of the adapter by editing the "default" export in `config/experiment/simple_bc/mountain_car.yaml`.
+Make sure you are using step 1 version of the adapter by ensuring the following:
+1. In `config/experiment/simple_bc/mountain_car.yaml` file, `class_name` is set to `actors.tutorial.tutorial_1.SimpleBCTraining`.
+2. In `config/services/actor/simple_bc.yaml` file, `class_name` is set to `actors.tutorial.tutorial_1.SimpleBCActor`.
+3. Port 3000 is not in use.

 First, launch a mlflow server on port 3000 using:

 ```
 python -m simple_mlflow
 ```
-launch a simple behavior cloning run with the mountain car gym environment using:
+In a new terminal, launch a simple behavior cloning run with the mountain car gym environment using:
 ```
 python -m main +experiment=simple_bc/mountain_car
 ```